transcelerate/ddf-home/overview.md

 - A more seamless flow of data leading to accelerated Study Start-Up, and further enabling trials automation for sponsors and research partners
 - Harmonization of the data format that can support greater interoperability and spark innovation within the R&D ecosystem and across the clinical trial solutions landscape

-Click below for a video describing describing the benefits DDF Initiative.
+Watch a [video](https://www.youtube.com/watch?v=082onW7jhe4&t=2s) describing the benefits DDF Initiative.

 <a href="https://www.youtube.com/watch?v=082onW7jhe4&t=2s">
 <img src="https://github.com/transceleratebiopharmainc/ddf-sdr-docs/blob/main/media/images/benefits.png">